Assad: Capturing Aleppo 'huge step' to end Syria's war

 "I confirm the support to the US initiative of December 2," Lavrov told a reporter following his meeting with Kerry, according to the agency.

-The two men met for about 45 minutes Wednesday night and are expected to meet again on Thursday morning.
 The US broke off direct negotiations on a ceasefire with Russia in October after repeated Russian bombing of civilian targets.

-Kerry and Lavrov are in Germany ahead of a two-day Organization for Security and Co-operation in Europe (OSCE) summit.
+On Thursday, the head of Britain's foreign spy agency accused Russia and Syria of turning Aleppo "into a desert and call it peace."

 Syrian forces retake key neighborhoods